AlessioToniolo/longhorizonarm/README.md

 # Long Horizon Robot Arm

 TODOs:
+- [ ] setup pyrealsense2 from source then add setup instructions (wget) in this readme
 - [ ] Tune max_vel and max_accel of servos
 - [ ] Add in parameter to Servo class for custom max_vel and max_accel fields (to be tweaked in ServoController.py).
 Reason?
 Lower joints may need lower maxes than later joints
 - [ ] may need to add in additional delays, specificlaly worried about move_in_synced where motion profiles are reset after move_to_pos